How Imran Khan is campaigning from jail in Pakistan: AI and covert canvassing

 Lahore-based PTI organiser Naveed Gul said that posters were often taken down by authorities shortly after being put up, an accusation that Punjab police chief Anwar called "malicious."
 Reuters could not independently verify that PTI party material was taken down.

-The ongoing crackdown boiled over on 28 Jan, when PTI planned to hold nationwide rallies on a cool Sunday morning.
+The ongoing crackdown boiled over on 28 January, when the PTI planned to hold nationwide rallies on a cool Sunday morning.

 But in Karachi, Pakistan's most populous city, police and Khan's backers violently clashed.
 Law enforcement fired tear gas shells, according to television footage.
 A police spokesperson said 72 arrests were made in the three days after the clashes.